lancewalton/treelog/README.md

 [![Build Status](https://travis-ci.org/lancewalton/treelog.png?branch=master)](https://travis-ci.org/lancewalton/treelog)

-TreeLog enables logging as a tree structure so that comprehensive logging does not become incomprehensible.
+It is often necessary to understand exactly what happened in a computation.
+What went right, what went wrong and what was done with what.
+How was a result arrived at.

-It is often necessary to understand exactly what happened in a computation, not just what went wrong but what was actually done and with what data.
+Furthermore, expressions build on expressions, and so computations are tree-like, and the description will mirror that structure.

-TreeLog is an attempt to add a Writer monad in the form of a Tree structure that can be used in for-comprehensions to produce a hierarchical log of a computation.
+TreeLog makes use of a Writer monad in the form of a Tree structure that can be used to produce a hierarchical log of a computation.

 Getting TreeLog
 ---------------